FoxHenderson/imc-prosperity-4/README.md

 ## Round 3

 Round 3 introduced three new asset classes, and the assets from round 1/2 were removed.
-In this round, we had
+In this round, we had:

 - **HYDROGEL_PACK** — a mean-reverting asset.
 - **VELVETFRUIT_EXTRACT** — the underlying for a set of European-style call options (also mean-reverting).